On Extended Thermodynamics: From Classical to the Relativistic Regime: Balance Laws for Continuous Classical Media

-\end{definition} where $\vec t(t, x, \vec n)$ is evaluated on the boundary ${\partial \phi_{t}(\hat U)}$ of $\phi_{t}(\hat U)$ and $da$ stands for the surface element of ${\partial \phi_{t}(\hat U)}$.
-This integral law implies that linear momentum\footnote{ Just for completeness we also mention the balance of angular momentum. \begin{definition} Under the same assumptions as in the Definition $1$, we are saying that the balance of angular momentum is satisfied provided
+\begin{definition} For any motion $\phi_{t}, t\geq 0$ of a continuous medium characterized by a mass density $\rho(\vec x, t)$, Cauchy's stress vector field $\vec t(\vec x, t, n)$ and finds itself in an external force field $\vec b(\vec x, t)$, the balance of linear momentum\footnote{ Just for completeness we also mention the balance of angular momentum. \begin{definition} Under the same assumptions as in the Definition $1$, we are saying that the balance of angular momentum is satisfied provided

+\end{definition} where $\vec x$ stands for the position vector relative to same origin and $\vec x \times \vec u$ is the operation of the standard cross product of the Euclidean $R^{3}$.} is satisfied provided for every $\phi_{t}(\hat U)$ the following relation holds: